samsquire/ideas3/README.md

 # 26. Title sparklines

 A user surfaceable measurement that is displayed when there is a progress bar and when an application is busy.
 It shows the throughput per unit time that some thing is taking.
 Perhaps copying files or a network connection or network transfer.
 It can show in the titlebar.
-There should always be a throughput number for reference and comparison.
+There should always be a visible throughput number for reference and comparison.

 # 27. Has-a queries